OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-21.md

 ## 1 Kings 21:25

-There was never anyone like Ahab, who sold himself to do evil in the eyes of the Lord, urged on by Jezebel his wife.
+There was no one like Ahab, who sold himself to do evil in the sight of the Lord, influenced by Jezebel his wife.

 ## 1 Kings 21:26